graasp/admin/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Deployment

+Please checkout [the setup docs](./docs/setup.md) for more information on how to bootstrap a server to deploy your app in production.

+## Common commands

+Checkout [the memento](./docs/memento.md) for an overview of helpful commands for managing the project (deployment and development).

+## Troubleshooting and general help

-## Cleaning artifacts after making a release
+### Cleaning artifacts after making a release

 If you made a release localy it is possible that you end-up with a lot of files in the `priv/static/` folder.